cinnamonwolfy/pl-ert/README.md

 # PortaLinux Embedded Runtime

-The PortaLinux Embedded Runtime, or PL-ERT, is an implementation of ESB 1.1's API (most POSIX calls and all pl32lib-ng/PortaLinux Runtime calls) that does not depend on the Standard C library.
+The PortaLinux Embedded Runtime, or PL-ERT, is an implementation of ESB 2.0's API (most POSIX calls and all PortaLinux Runtime calls) that does not depend on the Standard C library.
 This library only supports static linking and will only link "properly" (no warnings) with a freestanding C compiler.

 # Build instructions